• Home

 2. The one point scoring system is recommended.
 In this system a competitor receives points depending on placing in each contested

-event, one point for a first place finish, two points for second place, and so on.
+for second place, and so on.
 The competitor with the fewest accumulated points after

-all of the events have been contested is the overall games winner.
+of the events have been contested is the overall games winner.
 If there is a tie for first overall then the winner shall be the competitor

-with the most first places in the individual events.
+events.
 If this does not produce a winner, then the competitors remain tied.
 Other

-scoring systems (e.g. decathlon scoring) may be used provided that the competitors are informed of the scoring method to be used before
+systems (e.g. decathlon scoring) may be used provided that the competitors are informed of the scoring method to be used before

 the start of the competition.